When is blood in the stools dangerous?

 So whether the blood in the stool is light or dark says nothing about the malignancy of the disease?

 Not necessarily.
 Bright-coloured blood can indicate polyps, for example, which are benign growths inside the colon that begin to bleed when they reach a certain size.
 These are mostly painless.
 The polyps should be surgically removed so that they don’t develop into colon cancer.
 Light-coloured blood can also be an indication of tumours in the stomach or small intestine, although these are not necessarily malignant.

 Black blood may be a bacterial infection in the stomach or duodenum, which can usually be treated with medication.
-Sometimes, however, chronic diseases such as ulcerative colitis or Crohn's disease are the cause.
+Sometimes, however, chronic inflammatory bowel diseases such as ulcerative colitis or Crohn's disease are the cause.
 In this case, a gastroscopy or a colonoscopy, i.e. tissue samples, will provide clarification.

 What is occult blood?